-We have currently reviewed just over 10 Logitech mice.
+We've currently reviewed 16 Logitech mice.
 They create a lot of mice variants, whether for gaming or office-related work.
 Logitech mice are usually very well-built and have great overall sensor performance.

 The best Logitech gaming mouse we've reviewed so far is the Logitech G Pro Wireless.
 This mouse is considered to be one of the best wireless gaming mice available on the market.
 It has amazing performance and the mouse glides well and feels accurate.
 It has two side buttons on each side of the mouse, giving you a few more inputs than a typical FPS mouse with only two side buttons.
 It features RGB lighting, which can be customized inside the G HUB software, just like its CPI settings.
 This mouse has a rather universal shape and size, and most people will be able to grip it comfortably.

-Logitech doesn't only do gaming mice, and the best Logitech mouse for office we've reviewed so far is the Logitech MX Master 3.
-This mouse is one of our best wireless mouse recommendations, especially for its office-related design.
+Logitech doesn't only do gaming mice; the best Logitech mouse for office we've reviewed so far is the Logitech MX Master 3.
+This mouse is one of the best wireless mice we've tested, especially for office-related use.
 It has an ergonomic shape with a nice thumb rest and an overall comfortable shape.
-It has a great professional look and features a side-scrolling wheel too.
+It looks and feels very premium and features a side-scrolling wheel to help you navigate large documents easily.
+Its regular scroll wheel also automatically switches to infinite-scroll mode when scrolling quickly, which can be quite helpful.
 This mouse is great for a palm grip, but might be a bit big for people with small hands.
 On the upside, this wireless mouse can connect to three devices simultaneously and even offers gesture commands.
 You can easily customize its control scheme and make different profiles for different programs and apps, which is very useful for professionals.

 Logitech makes a lot of different types of mice, and will more than likely have one that suits your needs.
 They also create their own sensors which are often used in their gaming mice.